But

 cries of confusing ballots, misleading directions at polling

-places and wrongly disenfranchised voters, the nation’s
+places and wrongly disenfranchised voters, the nations

 highest court decided that the questionable ballots of nearly